bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 To capture interactions and commands, we use a _Mock_ object.

 ![Mocking a payment processor](images/mocking-payments.png)

+In the preceding diagram, our test executes some production code that will trigger a payment.
+In production, this might be to a bank, or a service like Stripe.
+Our test does not want to run a real payment.
+It also wants to assert that the payment provider _would have been_ called in production.

+Once again, we create an abstraction of the payment processor.
+We then apply [Dependency Inversion/Injection](chapter09.md) to allow different implementations to be swapped in.
+The production code will communicate with the real provider.
+The test will use a Mock provider.

+The Mock provider will capture interactions made with it by the component under test.

+In this example, the code under test will call a `pay()` method, taking a single parameter of a credit card number.

+The mock payment processor object simply _records_ the fact that pay() was called, and what arguments it was called with.
+The mock can then provide an assert() method that allows the test to confirm that `pay()` was called, and with the correct credit card number.

+Let's illustrate that with code

 ### Example: Mocking a payment service